MarcoFanti89/RaspiCamera/README.md

 This python script monitors the raspberry camera, captures a photo when a change is detected and uploads it to Dropbox

 ## Configuration
-All the configuration is in the file `config.properties` (sorry I'm still a Java fan)
+All the configuration is in the file `config.properties`, example here:

 ```
 [Global]